backdrop-contrib/libraries/README.md

 Libraries API (Deprecated)
 ==========================

-**NOTE:** The Libraries API contrib module has been deprecated as equivalent functionality has been added to Backdrop core.
+**NOTE:** The Libraries API contrib module has been deprecated, as equivalent functionality has been added to Backdrop core.
 This module will not receive any further updates.